 The list is generated from the number of hours I predict I will have played of the game mixed with what I think should go where.

 These games are only in alphabetical order (sorted using my list sorter from my old website).

 Everyone knows that I am a James Bond series fan.
 I love them from start to finish, Sean Connery to Daniel Craig.
 Other films I like include:

 My favourite actor, who appears in at least four of the films I love, is Christopher Lee (The Man With The Golden Gun, The Hobbit, Star Wars, Sleepy Hollow).
-My other favourite actor is the amazing Helena Bonham Carter (Harry Potter and Alice In Wonderland) as well as the amazing Johnny Depp (Pirates of the Caribbean, Alice in Wonderland).
+I also love Christopher Waltz (Django Unchained, Spectre to name a few) My other favourite actors are is the amazing Helena Bonham Carter (Harry Potter and Alice In Wonderland) as well as the amazing Johnny Depp (Pirates of the Caribbean, Alice in Wonderland).

 I am a huge fan of Perthshire - Scotland's Heartland.
 I love the mountains ranging from Schiehallion to Ben Lawers and the Glenshee mountain range, as well as the hundreds of lochs in Perthshire ranging from the first loch I ever stayed on; Loch Earn to Loch Tay to Loch Rannoch and Loch Tummel and the rivers such as the Tay, Tummel, Garry, Isla, Earn and more, all of which make Perthshire the perfect place to be.